Pope Francis Dead at 88

 “With immense gratitude for his example as a true disciple of the Lord Jesus, we commend the soul of Pope Francis to the infinite merciful love of the One and Triune God.”

 The first pope from the Jesuit society, Francis made a name for himself after spending a decade slowly but surely pulling the Roman Catholic Church into a more progressive direction.
-He routinely advocated against close borders and capitalism and for cultural Marxism, radical environmentalism, and a lessening of the church’s strong stance against homosexuality and abortion.
+He routinely advocated against secure borders and capitalism and for cultural Marxism, radical environmentalism, and a lessening of the Catholic church’s strong stance against homosexuality and abortion.

 While there is no such thing as a ‘good’ pope, Francis was particularly noxious and vexatious.
 He affirmed the faith of Joe Biden by saying he would never refuse him communion because the President’s love for abortion is between him and God, endorsing civil unions for gay couples, appointing multiple pro-choice people to his pro-life organization, saying that he’s open to priests blessing homosexual relationships, so long as there is no suggestion that they’re blessing gay marriages, and continuing to promote and endorse notorious LGBTQ-affirming priest James Martin.